Monetary transmission mechanism: Money market channels

+Monetary policy actions lead to portfolio adjustments in money markets, which affect asset prices and yields across different market segments.

 Credit view

-Apart from the traditional channel which focuses on effects as a result of changes to the interest rate, additional methods exist to allow monetary policy to achieve the desired economic results and changes in aggregate demand, but through different channels categorized as the credit view.
-The credit view argues that financial friction in the credit markets creates additional channels that lead to changes in aggregate demand.
+In addition to the traditional interest rate and money market channel, which focuses on the effects of interest rate changes and money growth, there are other methods through which monetary policy can influence economic outcomes and aggregate demand.
+These alternative channels are classified under the credit view, which argues that financial frictions in the credit markets create additional channels that lead to changes in aggregate demand.
 These channels operate through effects on bank lending, as well as the effects on the balance sheet of a given firm or household.